RegioJet: Bus transport

 SInce 1996, Student Agency operated international bus transport – the first line was from Prague to London, and in the following years buses operated to other European countries, including cities in Germany, Switzerland, Benelux, lines connecting the Czech Republic with cities in Sweden, Norway, Italy, Hungary, Austria and the Slovak Republic, and later in France and elsewhere.

-Since 2004, the company Student Agency has operated as a transporter on domestic lines in the Czech Republic.
+Since 2004, the company Student Agency has operated on domestic lines in the Czech Republic.
 Within the Czech Republic, yellow buses started on the route Prague - Brno for the first time in January 2004, and other lines soon followed.
 The lines of these yellow buses connected Prague and Brno with 36 cities in the Czech Republic.

 On 4 April 2016, the rebranding of bus transport was started in the Czech Republic, as the name Student Agency was considered to be incomprehensible outside of the Czech Republic.